-Pod Group goes one step further as an MVNO, offering multiple profiles in one, and therefore can switch between network infrastructures instantly, allowing the use of several profiles within one data channel.
+Pod Group goes one step further as an Enterprise Network Operator (ENO), offering multiple profiles in one, and therefore can switch between network infrastructures instantly, allowing the use of several profiles within one data channel.
 The eUICC can adopt this Multi-IMSI solution as if it is a single operator, but with the ability to instantly switch operators and share data between the ‘profiles’ that are contained in one channel of the eUICC SIM.
 This also means that there would be no downtime when adopting the Pod Group profile, as it can use a network that matches the current profile.

 A Connection Made to Last